My Favorite Marin, CA Hike: Liberty Trail Loop to Carson Falls Hike

 Route 2 Option

-For a little longer hike… try adding on this out and back for an additional 2.4 miles, 300’ of elevation gain, and a nice stop and walk along Kent Lake.
+For a little longer hike, try adding this out-and-back for an additional 2.4 miles, 300 feet of elevation gain, and a nice stop and walk along Kent Lake.

-Elevation Gain – 1,800’ (rough estimate – my Garmin numbers seemed a little off)
+Elevation Gain: 1,800 feet (rough estimate – my Garmin stats seemed a little off)

-Features – Kent Lake (nice picnic lunch spot), waterfall, huge redwood trees, fern and redwood rainforest, creek, informative placards, views, wildlife, bird watching, a couple of steep climbs, beautiful boulders
+Kent Lake (a great picnic lunch spot), waterfall, huge redwood trees, fern and redwood rainforest, creek, informative placards, views, wildlife, bird watching, a couple of steep climbs, beautiful boulders

 file-7374428